• Skip to primary navigation

 Jump to Recipe Jump to Video

-Pan Fried Potatoes are the ultimate comfort food.
+Pan Fried Potatoes and Onions are the ultimate Slavic comfort food.
 Easy to make, a crispy side dish that everyone will enjoy.
 Ready in 30 minutes!
+Tastes even better when topped with a Mushroom Sauce!

-There is something satisfying about eating a rustic meal of potatoes, maybe it's all the carbs.
 I think every Slavic kid remembers their mom or babushka making Russian Pan Fried Potatoes.
 Especially the smell of frying onions wafting through the air.
 I even remember the old, deep style frying pan she used, she had her favorite pan for frying.
-It's such an easy potato recipe, one of the first recipes I decided to write.
+It's such an easy side dish, part of our regular dinner rotation.

 What Potatoes are Best for Frying?